Credit Score Models

 Inquiries are just as they sound, inquiries into your credit.
 There are two types of inquiries.

-The second type of inquiry is called a soft inquiry.
 These are made by credit card companies and others looking to extend offers to you.
 Also those inquiries you make yourself (checking on your credit report) are also considered soft inquiries and these do not have an impact on your score.

 In business there is always going to be losses somewhere and having a system in place to predict those losses is valuable.